Ship 'partially refloated,' but still stuck in Suez Canal

 “If that doesn’t work, then in the end you will have to remove weight and that can only happen by removing containers from the front," he added.
 “But that is a process that will take time.”

 DeBre reported from Dubai, United Arab Emirates.
-Associated Press writers Mike Corder at The Hague, Netherlands, and Mari Yamaguchi in Tokyo contributed to this report.
+Associated Press writers Mike Corder at The Hague, Netherlands; Mari Yamaguchi in Tokyo and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.